keysas-fr/keysas/documentation/user_documentation/index.rst

 Security
 --------
 This software has been intentionally made to be as secure as possible using Rust programming langage, Secure Computing mode 2, strong sandboxing through systemd namespaces, LandLock and Apparmor.
-However if you encounter any security issue, do not hesitate to contact us via `Github <https://github.com/r3dlight/keysas/>`_.
+However if you encounter any security issue, do not hesitate to contact us via `Github <https://github.com/keysas-fr/keysas/>`_.

 This code has undergone a **security audit** conducted by `Amossys <https://www.amossys.fr/>`_ an external company specialized in cybersecurity.
 Since this audit, all security patches have been applied to the current v2.5.
 See SECURITY.md on the github repository for more information.

+This code has undergone a **security audit** conducted by `Amossys <https://www.amossys.fr/>`_ an external company specialized in cybersecurity.
+Since this audit, all security patches have been applied to the current v2.5.
+See SECURITY.md on the github repository for more information.

 **Keysas** can be installed on Debian 12 (Bookworm) or Debian 13 (Trixie) systems.

-This software is mostly written in `Rust <https://www.rust-lang.org/>`_, under `GPL-3.0 license <https://gitlab.com/r3dlight/keysas/-/blob/master/LICENSE>`_.
+This software is mostly written in `Rust <https://www.rust-lang.org/>`_, under `GPL-3.0 license <https://gitlab.com/keysas-fr/keysas/-/blob/master/LICENSE>`_.

-Learn more and contribute on `Github <https://github.com/r3dlight/keysas/>`_.
+Learn more and contribute on `Github <https://github.com/keysas-fr/keysas/>`_.

 User documentation
 ------------------